MarenaKeys/Diffusion_Model/README.md

 Throughout this repository, I will walk you through the tasks I worked on in able to fine-tune my own model as well as understanding the components and internal architecture of stable diffusion.

-**Generative Models & Stable Diffusion**
+**Diffusion Models & Stable Diffusion**
-- Generative Models are models that generate new samples based on the data learned during training
+- Diffusion models are generative models that produce new data similar to its training data
-- Stable Diffusion is a generative model that makes images from text prompts
+- Stable Diffusion is a type of diffusion model that makes images from text prompts

 **Denoising Diffusion Probabilistic Models**
 - Generative models that work by adding noise (pixels) to images and then denoising to generate new images <br>
-* *The image below shows forward diffusion and reverse diffusion* *
+* *The image below shows forward diffusion and reverse diffusion*
 <img width="1046" alt="Screenshot 2024-06-17 at 10 46 10 AM" src="https://github.com/user-attachments/assets/64afcbe5-7aed-4448-9992-db3e08ae6f99">